 Several companies offer employee discounts on theme park tickets through rewards programs, including TicketsatWork and WorkingAdvantage.

-For example, if your company is enrolled in WorkingAdvantage, you could get up to 35 percent off a two-day admission to Legoland Florida Resort, which starts at $86 plus tax.
+For example, if your company is enrolled in WorkingAdvantage, you could get up to 40% off a two-day admission to Legoland Florida Resort, which starts at $74.50 plus tax online.

 29. Tag Along With a Season Pass Holder